 Eating right on gameday is your athlete's secret weapon for top-notch performance, whatever the sport.
 Here's a sample game day nutrition plan:

 - During the game/practice.
 Make sure your child keeps hydrated before, during and after practices and competitions.
 Dehydration results when your child athlete fails to adequately replace fluid lost through sweating.
-Dehydration that exceeds 2 percent body weight loss harms exercise performance, so make sure your child is well hydrated throughout the game with small amounts of water.
+Dehydration that exceeds 2% body weight loss harms exercise performance, so make sure your child is well hydrated throughout the game with small amounts of water.
 Remind your child to replace fluid losses after exercise with lots of water.
 Also look to foods such as bananas, potatoes and fat-free or low-fat yogurt or milk.
 They contain potassium and carbohydrates which are important to replenish after exercise.

 - Post-practice or afternoon game snack.
 The hours after practice or a weekday competition may necessitate snacking before your family dinner.
 Make sure to have pre-prepared snacks ready when your kids arrive home hungry from a tough after-school practice or game.
 This can include sliced fresh fruit, low-fat yogurt and smoothies.